The Complete Guide to Chord Theory and Mapping for the Hammered Dulcimer - ONLINE

 • Discount coupons for other selected classes and products in HD Homeland and beyond

 Monthly payment plan is no longer available

-DATES for the live sessions in 2021 (the replay will be available the next day):
+DATES for the live sessions in 2021 (remember, you will not have access to attend these live sessions—the replay will be available the same evening):

 Jan 3, 10, 17, 24, 31